Skip to main content

 The Gerald Pryor Art Award honors the 44 year legacy of Gerald Pryor as a professor, artist-in-residence, and head of photography in the Department of Art and Art Professions.

 Gerald Pryor started the Department’s photo area in 1979 and went on to lead the photography program for the next four decades, inspiring and encouraging thousands of student artists.
 Pryor taught art in New York, Beijing, Shanghai, Venice, and Berlin until his death in 2023.
-Each year, this award supports Studio Art majors in their studies abroad at NYU-Berlin.
+Each year, this award supports Studio Art majors in their studies abroad and artistic practice at NYU Berlin.

 Support the Gerald Pryor Art Award